twilio-labs/plugin-alias/README.md

-# Help
+# Troubleshooting
 <!-- help -->

-Run the commands with --help
+If you run into some issue while using the plugin, refer the help section by using the command with the flag --help
 ```
   $ twilio [COMMAND] --help
 ```

-If facing bugs or issues, checkout [Issues](https://github.com/twilio-labs/plugin-alias/issues) and create one
+If facing bugs or issues, checkout the [Issues](https://github.com/twilio-labs/plugin-alias/issues) to check if this issue already exists.
+If it does not exists, then create a new one.